tmgthb/Autonomous-Agents/README.md

 [MemGPT: Towards LLMs as Operating Systems](https://arxiv.org/abs/2310.08560)

--MemGPT: OS-based design with LLM-processor managing its actual context and long term memory and uses functions to make changes and events to manage order of processing data.
+- MemGPT: OS-based design with LLM-processor managing its actual context and long term memory and uses functions to make changes and events to manage order of processing data.

 ---